aronsinkie/week0_starter_network_analysis/README.md

 # Task 1
+## Rearrange tthe code
--Restructure my code, I begin by moving the non-plotting functions from the python package "notebooks/parse_slack_data.ipynb '' notebook. two python files, "loader.py" and "utils.py", within the
-"src'' directory will serve as dedicated locations for data loading functions and utility functions, respectively.
+-Restructure my code, I begin by moving the non-plotting functions from the python package "notebooks/parse_slack_data.ipynb '' notebook. two python files, "loader.py" and "utils.py", within the "src'' directory will serve as dedicated locations for data loading functions and utility functions, respectively.
 By doing this,I am organizing a codebase and separating different concerns into specialized files.
 Once I move the functions, you can utilize them in the "parse_slack_data.ipynb" notebook.
 To load data, you can now use the "SlackDataLoader" class from "src/loader.py".
 This class will handle all the tasks related to data loading.
 It is to some extent difficult for me.
 Finally I had done and fixed it by traversing all folders and the slack parser functions.
 Additionally, this allows me to access the utility functions from "src/utils.py" within the notebook to assist with various data operations and manipulations.
 Perform EDA analysis to answer the following questions